 Directions:

-- Boil cabbage in a large pot until the leaves are soft.
+- Boil cabbage leaves for a few minutes until soft.

-- Place rolls in a baking dish, cover with tomato sauce, and bake for about 45 minutes.
+- Put rolls in a baking dish, pour tomato sauce over, bake for 45 minutes.

 4. Sauerkraut